 Form F is a document produced by your appointed assessing social worker.
 This assessment gives us a clear picture of how your family works, your interests and hobbies, skills and competencies, and what you can offer as a foster carer.
 The Form F is used to match each foster carer to the child needing to be cared for.
-On completion, it will be presented to a foster panel for recommendation of your approval as a foster carer.
-It is also shown to placing social workers so they are confident that a child is being matched with the right family.
+On completion, it will be presented to a foster panel to consider the recommendation of your approval as a foster carer.

 A qualified social worker carries out a Form F assessment using the competency format published by the British Association for Adoption and Fostering (BAAF).
 This assessment will be supervised by a senior social worker or registered manager.

-• The completed assessment is shared with the applicant, taking into account the confidentiality of references
+Once completed the assessment will be shared with you, taking into account the confidentiality of references.

-• The prospective foster carers will attend a panel with their assessing social worker
+• You will be invited to attend panel with their assessing social worker

-• The panel makes their recommendations on the applicant’s suitability and the range of their approval status
+• The panel makes their recommendations on your suitability suitability and the range of approval status

-• The agency decision maker receives the recommendation and makes the final decision about the approval/appointment on behalf of the agency.
+• Your Form F alongside the panel recommendation will then be sent to the Agency Decision Maker (ADM) who makes the final decision about your approval/appointment on behalf of the agency.